FilosoferKing/Match_Wars/README.md

 ##Project Notes
 * **Functionality**
-  * The most critical obstacle I had to overcome was the matched card detection.
+  * The most challenging aspect of this project was using the offset() function to calculate the position of red laserin opposition to the Death Star so the laser would not pass the target when it moved forward with each new card match.